epfl-ada/ada-2020-project-milestone-p3-p3_daddario/README.md

 ### 1. Title
 * Local and Global prediction of edges and triads in Social Signed Networks???
 * Edge prediction in Social Signed Networks????
+* Triadic and non-triadic prediction of edges Social Signed Networks???

 ### 2. Abstract